cogmaster-stats/r-cogstats/01-intro-lab.md

 > 2. Compute the range of observed values for the first session (`x1`).
 > 3. Check whether all individual values are greater in the second session, compared to the first session.

-Here is an alternate way for representing for the same data set, this time using two variables to code for subjects and condition number, and one variable holding associated RTs.
-We will use an external package that should be installed first in R library.
+Here is an alternate way for representing the same data set, this time using two variables to code for subjects and condition number, and one variable holding associated RTs.
+Note that we will use an external package that should be installed first in R directory (this is done automatically by the system, though).

 ```r
 if (!require(reshape2)) install.packages("reshape2")